ejnwebmaster/pdf-link-checker/README.md

 Run `pdf_link_check.py` from your command line:

-1. Open your command line and run: `python <path to script>/pdf_link_check.py`
+1. Open your command line and run: `python <path to script>/pdf_link_check.py c:\<pathtoyourpdf>/pdffile.pdf`
-2. The script will ask for the path of the PDF you would like to parse.
-Enter the absolute path name.<br>On a Windows 10 machine, this might look like: `c:\<pathtoyourpdf>/pdffile.pdf`
-3. The script will ask for a location and filename where you would like to save the output.<br>On a Windows 10 machine, this might look like: `c:\<pathtoyourreport>/pdflinkreport.csv`
+2. The script will authmatically remove the extension 4 characters, append with and output to that file with a .csv extension
 4. The script will run.
 The script displays in the terminal:
     - PDF page number
     - URI checked